wwojciech/stratallo/README.md

 sampling.
 In this context, the optimal allocation is in the classical Tschuprow-Neyman’s sense and it satisfies additional lower or upper bounds restrictions imposed on sample sizes in strata.
-In particular, it is assumed that the variance of the stratified estimator is of the following generic form:
+In particular, it is assumed that the variance of the stratified $\pi$ estimator is of the following generic form:

 $$